Duration

 Program Mission

-The mission of Fine Arts program is to prepare students to create, practice and communicate their ideas and concepts in visual language through provision of theoretical knowledge and studio-based education to contribute effectively to their field.
+The mission of the Fine Arts program is to prepare students to create, practice, and communicate their ideas and concepts in visual language through the provision of theoretical knowledge and studio-based education, enabling them to contribute effectively to their field.

 Accreditation